bringg/teleport/rfd/0203-database-healthchecks.md

 For the initial implementation we will only support TCP health checks and only for databases.

+A TCP health check is generic and simple, so the initial implementation will support health checks for all databases that Teleport supports: Postgres, MySQL, MongoDB, etc.

 We can extend this feature later to include additional health check protocols such as HTTP and TLS checks.

 We can also extend this feature to other one-agent-to-many-resources types of resources: apps, Windows desktops, OpenSSH servers, etc.